THE CONSTITUTION AND CODE OF ETHICS OF THE SCOTTISH SIBERIAN HUSKY CLUB.

 The society shall not join any Federation of Societies or Clubs.

-Registered Breed Societies must produce a list of Judges each year, which must be submitted to the Kennel Club as part of the Society’s Annual Returns.
+Registered Breed Societies must produce a list of Judges each year.
 The purpose of Breed Society Lists is to indicate to interested parties those persons a Breed Society would support at differing levels of judging.
 Membership of the Society must not be a prerequisite for inclusion on the lists.

 Judges lists should be divided into three parts namely A1, A2, and B and must indicate the date on which the lists will expire.
 On expiry a new list must be compiled.